Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 other words, it's a kernel, and it's based on Linux.
 In this case, according to the Ralink's
 [technical spec](https://wikidevi.com/files/Ralink/RT3352%20product%20brief.pdf),
 they used the `Linux 2.6.21 SDK` for `eCOS`.
-We know ATP has a CLI, but it is extremely limited:
+We know the ATP CLI is running on top of it, but it is extremely limited:

 ```
 ATP>help